tomaspinho/modern-validator/README.md

 A `schema` is an object that maps values (property names) to predicates (or `arrays` of predicates).

-A `predicate` is a function that receives a value and returns a `Promise` which resolves if the validation passes or fails with an error `string` if the validation fails.
+A `predicate` is a function that receives a value and returns a `Promise` which resolves to a _falsy_ value if the validation passes or fails with an error `string` if the validation fails.
 Examples:

 ```javascript
 function isEqualToOne(value) {